 It’s estimated that nearly 70 percent of people with Crohn’s disease may eventually require surgery to treat their symptoms.
 Some may have the option to choose surgery, while others will need it due to complications of their disease.

-Several surgeries are available for Crohn’s sufferers, one of which involves removing part of the colon or intestines.
-Whether the patient requires removal of the colon or the intestines, it’s important to note that there’s still no cure for Crohn’s.
-Even with removal of the affected part of the intestines, a patient may find that over time, Crohn’s begins to affect a new part of the gastrointestinal tract and cause the symptoms to reappear.
+Several surgeries are available for people Crohn’s disease, one of which involves removing the inflamed section of the colon or small intestine.
+While this may provide relief, there’s still no cure for Crohn’s disease.
+Even after the removal of the affected area of the intestines, the disease may eventually begin to affect a new part of the gastrointestinal tract, causing a recurrence of symptoms.